This blog post was originally written by Azwandi Aris and published on July 31, 2019. It was last updated on October 5, 2020.

 Now that you've learned these tips, try applying tabs to your content.
 It instantly makes your pages look organized, readable, and more interesting to the readers’ eye.
 The next time you steal a peek at your coworker’s screen, you’ll most likely notice they’re paying much more attention to your page and and giving it a higher level of engagement.

-Try Composition now on the Atlassian Marketplace.
-Available for Confluence Server, Data Center and Cloud (Beta).
+Composition Tabs for Confluence is available for Server, Data Center and Cloud.